hapax/hapax.github.io/assets/benford.md

 at greater length
 [here](https://hapax.github.io/assets/fermi-estimates.pdf) and
 [here](https://hapax.github.io/physics/teaching/hacks/napkin-hacks/#sec-3),
-but I've never really found a satisfactory explanation for why it is so effective.
+but I've never really found a satisfactory explanation for why they work.
-It's not just that order-of-magnitude provides a charitable margin of error.
-Even given this latitude, I've found that time and time again, they are better than they have any right to be!
+Order-of-magnitude is certainly a charitable margin of error, but time and time again, I find they are better than they have any right to be!
 Clearly, there must be an underlying statistical explanation for this unreasonable effectiveness.

+There are two key techniques: the use of geometric means, and the factorisation into subestimates.
-Roughly speaking, it is *logarithmic uniformity*, the same mechanism underlying the curious distribution of first digits known as the [Newcomb-Benford law](https://en.wikipedia.org/wiki/Benford%27s_law).
+We will try to explain the first using logarithmic uniformity, which is the same mechanism underlying the anomalous distribution of first digits known as the
+[Newcomb-Benford law](https://en.wikipedia.org/wiki/Benford%27s_law).
+We give a looser explanation of the second in terms of strategies for variance-reduction in human error.

 #### Products and logarithmic uniformity